SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Introduction

+\paragraph*{Necessity for new theoretical foundation of Hebbian WTA learning.} A very relevant theory in this direction was described by \citet{nessler2009stdp, nessler2013PLoS}.
+That work showed that winner-take-all circuits implement Bayesian computation and, combined with local plasticity, they implement a type of expectation-maximization.
+The specific plasticity rule for a synapse connecting a presynaptic neuron $i$ with activation $x_i$ to a postsynaptic neuron $k$ with WTA output $y_k$ in that case was

-It remains unclear which specific plasticity rule and structure could optimize a non-spiking WTA for Bayesian inference, how to minimize a common loss function such as cross-entropy despite unsupervised learning, and how a cortical or artificial WTA could represent varying families of probability distributions.
-In summary, on the theoretical side, an algorithm that is simultaneously normative, based on WTA networks and Hebbian unsupervised plasticity, performs Bayesian inference, and, importantly, is composed of conventional, i.e. non-spiking, ANN elements and is rigorously linked to modern ANN tools such as cross-entropy loss, would be an important advance but has been missing.
-On the practical side, evidence that Hebbian WTA networks could be useful for presently pertinent issues of modern ANNs such as adversarial robustness, generation of synthetic images, or faster learning, has remained limited.
-Here we aim to fill these gaps.
-Recently, when WTA networks were studied in a theoretical framework compatible with conventional machine learning (ML), but in the context of short-term as opposed to long-term Hebbian plasticity, it resulted in surprising practical advantages over supervised ANNs \citep{moraitis2020shortterm}.
-A similar theoretical approach could also reveal unknown advantages of long-term Hebbian plasticity in WTA networks.
-In addition, it could provide insights into how a WTA microcircuit could participate in larger-scale computation by deeper cortical or artificial networks.
+However, that theory concerned WTA models that are largely incompatible with ANNs and thus less practical.
+Namely, it assumed spiking and stochastic neurons, input values have to be discretized, and each individual input feature to a layer must be encoded through special population coding by multiple binary neurons.
+Moreover, it was only proven for neurons with an exponential activation function.
+It remains therefore unclear which specific plasticity rule and structure could optimize an ANN WTA for Bayesian inference.
+It is also unclear how to minimize a common loss function such as cross-entropy despite unsupervised learning, and how a WTA could represent varying families of probability distributions.
+In summary, on the theoretical side, an algorithm that is simultaneously normative, based on WTA networks and Hebbian unsupervised plasticity, performs Bayesian inference, and, importantly, is composed of conventional ANN elements, with conventional input encoding, and is rigorously linked to modern ANN tools such as cross-entropy loss, would be an important advance but has been missing.
+On the practical side, such a theoretically grounded approach could be the key missing piece for bringing the multiple efficiency facets of biological learning to deep learning.
+That is, it could provide insights into how a WTA microcircuit could participate in larger-scale computation by deep cortical or artificial networks.
+Furthermore, such a theoretical foundation could also reveal unknown advantages of Hebbian plasticity in WTA networks.
+Recently, when WTA networks were studied in a theoretical framework compatible with conventional machine learning (ML), but in the context of short-term (STP) as opposed to long-term Hebbian plasticity, it did result in surprising practical advantages over supervised ANNs \citep{moraitis2020shortterm}, and was followed-up by showing significant benefits also in other networks and multiple advanced tasks \citep{rodriguez2022short}.
+Theoretical grounding may therefore go beyond merely narrowing the accuracy gap from BP in simple benchmarks, and even indicate scenarios where Hebbian plasticity outperforms.